-The newest in FDA-approved LASIK technology is here, and it aims to open doors to individuals who may have been ineligible for previous LASIK surgeries.
+The newest FDA-approved LASIK technology is here and available at Key-Whitman Eye Center.
+It aims to open doors to individuals who may have been ineligible for previous LASIK surgeries.
 Contoura® Vision, also called topography-guided LASIK, works to correct vision using traditional LASIK techniques combined with new, revolutionary technology.
-Results have been extremely successful, with 92% of trial patients reporting 20/20 vision, or better, only 1 year after receiving Contoura® Vision LASIK.
+Patient outcomes have been extremely successful, with 92% of trial patients reporting 20/20 vision or better only 1 year after receiving Contoura® Vision LASIK.
 If are looking for the right method to improve your vision, or are simply tired of glasses and contact lenses, consider Contoura® Vision.

 About Contoura® Vision

-Doctors who are trained in this technique will take several clinical digital images of the eye before the procedure in order to analyze 22,000 elevation points on the cornea.
-This extremely specific image analysis allows doctors to create a customized procedure for each patient, leading to optimal results.
+Doctors trained in this technique will take several clinical digital images of the eye before the procedure to analyze 22,000 elevation points on the cornea.
+This extremely specific image analysis allows ophthalmologists to create a customized procedure for each patient, leading to optimal results.
 Once the data for a patient’s vision is collected, the doctor will upload the patient’s information to a specialized program.
 This program controls the surgical instrument, a laser.
 Once the laser has the appropriate information, it will provide a unique treatment for the patient, addressing any particular concerns or trouble areas.

 One of the best aspects of Contoura® Vision is that it opens the doors to LASIK for patients who might not have qualified for other procedures.
 Contoura® Vision can help patients with complex vision problems, such as myopia (nearsightedness), irregular corneas, and astigmatism